yostane/lectures/docs/blog/posts/kotlinscript.md

 kotlin script.main.kts
 ```

-"Hello, Kotlin scripting!" is printed to the console.
-The script may also be made executable by running:
+This prints "Hello, Kotlin scripting!" to the console.
+The script can also be made executable by running:

 ```sh
 chmod +x script.main.kts
 ```

-and then run it with the following command:
+and then run it directly:

 ```sh
 ./script.main.kts
 ```

-Features such as debugging, implicit `argv` (command line arguments), and dependency management via `@file:DependsOn` and `@file:Repository` attributes (which must be placed at the top of the file) are provided by `*.main.kts` scripts.
+`*.main.kts` scripts provide features such as debugging, implicit `argv` (command line arguments), and dependencies via `@file:DependsOn` and `@file:Repository`.
 Caching support for fast execution is also available by default.

-An example script that prints the last 10 posts from a given RSS feed URL is shown below.
-The use of the `@file:DependsOn` attribute to include dependencies, and the use of the `argv` variable to obtain command line arguments, are demonstrated in this example.
+Below is an example of a script that prints the last 10 posts from a given RSS feed URL.
+This example demonstrates the use of the `@file:DependsOn` annotation to include dependencies, and the use of the `argv` variable to obtain command line arguments.

 ```kotlin
 --8<--